MatthiasLHK/CS2101UG/docs/index.md

   Expected Outcome:

 <p align="center"><img src="images/GradeTracker/AddAssignment.png" border="2px solid black"></p>
-<p align="center"> <em>An assignment called Quiz 1 has been added to CS2100.
+<p align="center"> <em>(Additional Information Display Panel) An assignment called Quiz 1 has been added to CS2100.
 The assignment carries 5% of the final grade and the result for this assignment is 80/100.</em></p>

   <div markdown="block" class="alert alert-info">